SAP-archive/teched2020-DEV164/exercises/ex8/README.md

 <CustomListItem type="Active" press=".navToSensorStatus">
 ````

-3. Lets see if the navigation logic works.
-Therefore switch to the browser tab with the opened application preview.
-Remove any entered content after the `index.html`.
-Perform a reload of the page.
-Click on any prefered sensor.
-The navigation took place and you see the newly created view.
+3. Let's see if the navigation logic works.
+Switch to the browser tab with the opened application preview.
+In the URL, remove any content after `index.html`.
+Reload the page.
+Click any sensor.
+The navigation takes place, and you see the newly created view.
 <br>![](images/08_04_0010.png)

 ## Exercise 8.5 - Create SensorStatus.controller.js
 Nice.
-Now, lets implement the navigation back to the `Sensors.view.xml`.
-Therefore you need a new controller for the newly created view.
+Now let's implement the navigation back to `Sensors.view.xml`.
+To do this, you'll need a new controller for the newly created view.

 1. Go to folder `SensorManager/webapp/controller/`.

-2. Perform a right click on the `controller` folder and click on `New File`.
+2. Right-click on the `controller` folder and select `New File`.
 <br>![](images/08_05_0010.png)

 3. Enter `SensorStatus.controller.js` as file name.
 <br>![](images/08_05_0020.png)

-4. Copy and paste the empty controller definition into the newly created `SensorStatus.controller.js`.
+4. Copy and paste the controller definition given below into the newly created `SensorStatus.controller.js`.

 ***SensorManager/webapp/controller/SensorStatus.controller.js***